cpetersen/markdownplus/README.md

 `csv2html` takes no parameters, but expects valid CSV as input.
 It creates an HTML table from the given CSV.

+### drop_columns(1,2,3)

+`drop_columns` takes any number of integer parameters.
+It will remove the specified columns from any CSV data and pass the remaining columns along as output.

 ### pretty_json()

 `pretty_json` takes no parameters, but expects valid JSON as input.
 It formats the JSON nicely using Ruby's `JSON.pretty_generate` and outputs a fenced code block with the language specified as `json`.